MW 8x15 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

-Moreover, although neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
-Therefore, they are coated with a thin layer of gold to increase their durability.
-Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
-For this reason, any mechanical processing should be done before they are magnetized.
+Moreover, even though neodymium is a component of the strongest magnets, they are susceptible to corrosion in humid environments.
+Therefore, they are coated with a coating of gold-nickel to increase their durability.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
+Therefore, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with thin coatings, such as epoxy, to protect them from external factors and prolong their durability.
-Temperatures exceeding 130°C can result in a loss of their magnetic properties, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are sensitive to corrosion, especially in humid conditions.
+Therefore, they are often covered with coatings, such as nickel, to preserve them from environmental factors and extend their lifespan.
+Temperatures exceeding 130°C can result in a reduction of their magnetic strength, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.

 Apart from immense power, neodymium magnets have the following advantages:

-- Significant importance in modern technologies – find application in computer drives, electric motors, medical apparatus or other highly developed apparatuses.
+- Key role in modern technologies – are used in HDD drives, electric motors, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: